mozilla/tofino/docs/UA-service-API.md

 wrapping highlighted words.
 It's safe to use `innerHTML` and friends to render snippets in privileged UI.

-Throughout, timestamps are integer milliseconds since the Unix epoch.
+Throughout, timestamps are integer microseconds since the Unix epoch.
+Note that this is *not* the output of JavaScript's `Date.now()`!
+Use a higher-resolution timing library, or (in a pinch) approximate microseconds using `1000 * Date.now()`.
+The decision to use microseconds maintains compatibility with Firefox's Places database, which uses microseconds internally.

 ## URL Structure